-On Cocoa, you can configure "Meta" by choosing Window > Window Preferences... > Emulation in the Editor or Listener tools.
+On Cocoa, you can configure "Meta" by choosing Preferences... > Environment > Emulation.

 Minor Mode

 The minor modes determine whether or not certain actions take place.
 For example, when abbrev mode is on, abbrevs are automatically expanded when typed into a buffer.
 Buffers may possess any number of minor modes.